← Back to 漢書

 祿祿 祿祿

-He jailed people out of season; the capital gossiped.
+Feng arrested and tried people in spring and summer; those in office spoke much of his faults.
 Demoted to gate colonel, he struck back with charges against Zhou Kan and Zhang Meng.
-The emperor's edict said Feng had once praised Zhou Kan and Zhang Meng.
+The emperor did not side with Feng and therefore ordered the imperial secretary by edict: "Colonel of the city gates Feng, earlier when together in court with Chamberlain for the Palace Garrison Kan and Grandee of the Palace Meng, repeatedly praised Kan and Meng's excellence.
 It recalled his harsh tenure as censor and said the throne had spared him a jail term by demoting him to the gates.
 He had never searched his own conscience.
 Now he smeared the same men he had praised—evidence of bad faith.
 The edict spared the cane and stripped him to commoner status."
 He died at home.

 15